In the collaborative family law process:

 Pro Bono Collaborative Divorce Project

 The BC Collaborative Roster Society offers a pro bono program for people going through separation or divorce who want, but can’t afford, to hire collaborative family lawyers.
 A team will work together with both parties to reach a settlement that may include a parenting plan and/or an agreement on financial matters and support.
-For more information and an online application form, see the society website.
+Apply for the pro bono program online.